Renters Rights LondonRenters Rights LondonRenters Rights London

 Do private landlords in Westminster have to get a licence?

 All councils have to licence Houses of Multiple Occupation (HMOs), if five or more people who are not all members of one family share a kitchen, a bathroom or a toilet..
 It’s up to each borough council to decide whether to licence other privately rented homes, as well.
-Westminster council currently only licenses HMOs in accordance with statutory requirements.
-So, if the HMO is in a purpose-built block of flats with more than three flats, mandatory licensing does not apply
+An additional licensing scheme comes into effect in Westminster at the end of August 2021.
+This means that even if the HMO is in a purpose-built block of flats, if it is home to three or more people who do not form one household, property licensing applies.
+The licensing scheme also extends to cover single occupancy flats in buildings converted before 1991 where at least one-third of the flats are rented out.

 Where licensing does apply, it is part of the landlord’s job.
 Renters never have to pay for the licence.
 If your home is not licensed when it should be, it’s the landlord’s fault, not yours.